 The park offered us numerous options for posing and fooling around.
 Though, the scorching sun was draining our enthusiasm and energy too quickly.

 Exhausted too soon, we opted for a light meal at the restaurants and collected some souvenirs from a nice shop.
 While returning, we visited the Titanic view-point which offers a panoramic view of the whole city.
-I would suggest to visit the place after 5.00 pm during summer (as, it closes at 8.00 pm).
+I would suggest visiting the place after 5.00 pm during summer (as it closes at 8.00 pm).

 We came down using the rope-way by 2.00 pm.

 Then, we came to know that there is an alternative way to reach the park: by road.
 In that case, you get an option to ride the rope-way or avoid it.